swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 > Note: The examples below contain a GitHub link to the plugin to help you readily access the documentation.
 You can also explore the plugin itself.

-## Packaging with Lazy
+## Packaging with _lazy.nvim_

 https://github.com/folke/lazy.nvim

 While it's possible to set everything up manually, using a package manager helps keep your packages up-to-date, and ensures that everything is installed correctly when copy your configuration to a new computer.
-Neovim also has a built-in plugin manager, but I have found `lazy.nvim` to work well, so we'll start with a little bootstrapping script to install `lazy` if it isn't already, add it to our runtime path, and finally configure our packages.
+Neovim also has a built-in plugin manager, but I have found _lazy.nvim_ to work well.
+We will start with a little bootstrapping script to install _lazy.nvim_ if it isn't installed already, add it to our runtime path, and finally configure our packages.

 At the top of your `init.lua` write:
 ```lua